4 Sep 2020 5:44 AM GMT

 The Supreme Court on Friday issued notice in an Application filed by Senior Advocate Indira Jaising praying for implementation of 2018 Guidelines formulated by the Supreme Court for designating Senior Advocates.

+A Bench comprising of Justices Rohinton Fali Nariman, Navin Sinha and Indira Banerjee heard the matter and proceeded to issue notice in the same.
 As per judgment dated 12.10.2017 in the case filed by Jaising herself the Apex Court had laid down norms/guidelines regulating the conferment of the designation of Senior Advocates practising before the Supreme Court as well as all the High Courts.